SlimKhiari/optimization-of-a-C-code/README.md

 This project consists in optimizing the C code "nbody.c".

 At each optimization, we provide the final result in order to know if it is effective or not.
+3 different compilers were used to compare them with each other; gcc & icx && icc.

 A report (in French) "rapport_slim_khiari" has been written to summarize my work done in this project.